NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 6. For two terminal, polarized devices, draw the positive terminal on the left (so it matches the packages, see below).
 7. For parts with many pins (e.g., the IMU and the microcontroller) arrange the pins on the schematic symbol thoughtfully.
 For instance, power and ground on the bottom or top, and logically related pins near one another.
 In general it is not a good idea to mimic the physical arrangement of pins on the physical device.
 I’ll reject designs that do this for the IMU.
 8. Use sensible pin names that will you connect the symbol pins and package pins correctly.
 For example, ‘1’ and ‘2’ makes sense for a resistor symbol, but “C” and “A” makes more sense for a diode.
 For parts with many pins (like the IMU) use names from the datasheet.
 The goal is to make it as easy as possible to check that you have connected things properly.
 9. Sizes the symbols sensibly.
 Discrete components (e.g., resistors and capacitors) should be small, so they don’t take up too much space.
 Complex parts should be bigger to make them easy to wire up.
+For instance, the standard resistor symbol is 0.4x0.2 inches.
 10. Include text elements with “>NAME” and “>VALUE” in layers “Names” and “Values” respectively, to show details about the parts.
 Only include “>VALUE” if the symbol will be used in devices that need a value (see notes below).

 ### Guidelines for Building Packages